berrunder/caching_server/README.md

 # Caching proxy
 Simple implementation of reverse proxy caching server in Rust for learning purpose.

-Caches all incoming request by HTTP method and path.
+Caches all incoming GET request by HTTP method and path.
 Uses LRU caching algorithm, default size of cache is 4096 items.
 Spawns 4 threads to process incoming requests.

 ### Configuration